vetux/xng/README.md

 ## Notes
 ### Assimp Importer and Blender FBX Export
-When exporting rigged meshes from blender to be imported with the assimp importer driver make sure to:
+When exporting rigged meshes from blender to be imported with the assimp importer platform make sure to:
 - Set the "Apply Scalings" to fbx unit scale.
 - Rotate the mesh and the rig -90 degrees in the X axis and apply the rotation.
 - Set the forward and up axis in the fbx exporter settings to Y forward and Z up to match blenders coordinate system.